kristianmandrup/project-env/src/pipeline/Pipeline.md

 and inserted into a `registry`.

-A file traverse then traverses the registry and processes each using one or more `writeTransform` steps while building a new file map list which is sent to an IO output adapter to be written to a destination such as a project on disk.
+A file traverse then traverses the registry and processes each using one or more `writeTransform` steps while building a new list of file action descriptors which is sent to an IO output adapter to be executed on a target, such as a project on disk.

 ### File Reader